Oggu Katha: The performance

 Oggu katha artists perform Kalyanam (marriage) of Lord Mallikarjuna Swamy with his wife's Lord Golla Kethamma and Medalamma.

 The narrate the stories of Lord Mallana and his sister Lord Yellama Devi.
 Instruments used like Jaggu (damarukam), Dolu and Thalam.

 The narrator and his chorus i.e. two narrators-help in dramatizing the narration as very often, they transform themselves into two characters.
 The dramatization of the narrative is what gives the Oggu Katha its predominant place especially in Telangana, where Oggu Katha prevalent.
-They singers (oggu katha artists) and devotees visit the pilgrimage place Komaravelli Mallanna Temple every year which is located on a hill called Indrakeeladri in Komuravelli village, located in Warangal District, of Telangana state, India.
+The singers (oggu katha artists) and devotees visit the pilgrimage place Komaravelli Mallanna Temple every year which is located on a hill called Indrakeeladri in Komuravelli village, located in Warangal District, of Telangana state, India.

 A large number of devotees visit the Mallanna temple during Maha Shivaratri when the Pedda Patnam is celebrated and also during the Agni Gundaalu which is celebrated on the Sunday falling before the Ugadi.
 All devotees can be seen with turmeric on their foreheads.
 The festive season, called as Jatara begins from Sankranti and lasts till Ugadi.
 Large number of devotees offer prayers to the deity on all Sundays which fall in between Sankranti to Ugadi.